kordianw/HW-Info/README.md

 Portable &amp; simple HW-Info script - quickly &amp; easily get an idea of the HW you're working on

 ## Description
-Provides the following information as a 1-line:
+Provides the following information as a 1-line in CSV format:
 - hostname (and domain)
 - OS type
 - OS name (eg: Ubuntu) and version